+Executive Director Mariah Wilde became passionate about fostering at a very young age.
+Once she was aware that there was this great need she begun to ask herself and others, ‘What are we going to do about this?'”
+She became a foster parent with her husband and has personally raised hundreds of children in care.
 Mariah has continued her passion for encouraging others to foster and adopt children ever since.
-“What I tell people is to let your compassion compel you to action,” Wilde explains.
-After having been a foster parent to many children, adopting two children and having three of her own, Wilde decided to make a greater impact on children who need families by starting Family Link, a licensed Christian foster care and adoption agency.
+“What I tell people is to let your compassion compel you to action.”
+Wilde decided to make a greater impact on children who need families by starting Legacy Ranch, a licensed Christian foster care and adoption agency.

 According to the Department of Family and Protective Services, Texas is always in need of foster and adoptive families to assist with children who have endured abuse or neglect.
-Family Link works directly with Child Protective Services to find homes for children who have been abused, neglected or exploited.
-This year Family Link has found homes for hundreds of children.
+Legacy Ranch works directly with Child Protective Services to find homes for children who have been abused, neglected or exploited.
+Legacy Ranch has found homes for over 4,000 children.
 Before placing a child in a foster home, federal and state laws require that foster parents be licensed.
-Family Link takes parents all the way through the licensing process, from the application and orientation stage to training to an at-home consultation through licensing and placement of children into homes.
+Legacy Ranch takes parents all the way through the licensing process, from the application and orientation stage to training to an at-home consultation through licensing and placement of children into homes.